 At SafeGraph, our mission is to be the source of truth about all physical places in the world.
 Highly accurate building polygon data is at the heart of our open-source data.

-For example, SafeGraph’s Geometry dataset includes POI footprints with spatial hierarchy metadata that depicts when two tenants share the same polygon, available for ~6MM POIs in the U.S. and Canada.
+For example, SafeGraph’s Geometry dataset includes POI footprints with spatial hierarchy metadata that depicts when two tenants share the same polygon, available for over 8 million POIs in the US, Canada, and UK.

 Additionally, we make it a priority to specify sub-stores within malls, stadiums, airports, and other similar building structures in relation to their parent store geometry.
 For this reason, SafeGraph’s store location geofences are the most precise in the market.